 It requires good calculation skills, but it is a very powerful tool when used at the right moment.

 Again, there are a few features in the position that can indicate the possibility of this idea and you can read more about it and go through some instructive examples in our previous article.

 The following diagram shows this idea clearly.
 Black to play:

 Solution: 16…Bxh2+!
 17.Kxh2 – Qh4+ 18.Kg1 – Bxg2 19.Kxg2 – Qg4+ 20.Kh2 – Rd5!
 21.Bxh7+ Kxh7 22.Qxd5 – exd5 -+

 As the weakest point on the chessboard, there is no wonder that f7 falls prey to many attacks and tactical ideas.
-This sacrifice is often used against the uncastled king, but it can also be a tool of weakening the castle and opening up the dangerous a2-g8 diagonal.
+This sacrifice is often used against the uncastled king, but it can also be a tool for weakening the castle and opening up the dangerous a2-g8 diagonal.

 The following position is a good example of how it could typically go.

 Solution: 15.Nxf7 Kxf7 16.Qxe6+ Kf8 17.Bh5 Ne5 18.Qxe5 1-0